-They’re built to never stain from rust, can integrate will with dozens of voice command assistants, and are relatively easy to install.
+They’re built to never stain from rust, can integrate well with dozens of voice command assistants, and are relatively easy to install.

 The Alexa is best for people that don’t want to use a lock at all.
 It’s made in a way that completely takes away the burden of carrying around keys when you’re outside.
 Still, the Yale Assure does a good job with smartphone integration features and is best for anyone that wants to secure single rooms (or selected entryways into a home, but not all).